Friday

 All entries filed under this archive

-(Editor's Note: This restaurant's kitchen is currently closed for renovations and will reopen in September, 2011) Step out of the dingy stairwell of the Rumeli Han and into Govinda’s Vejeteryan Evi and you will feel as if you’ve crossed a cosmic divide.
-The warm and cozy room has café tables, pillowed ...continue
+(Editor's Note: Unfortunately, this restaurant is now closed.)
+Step out of the dingy stairwell of the Rumeli Han and into Govinda’s Vejeteryan Evi and you will feel as if you’ve crossed a cosmic divide.
+The warm and cozy room has café tables, pillowed floor seating, walls covered with a friendly looking ...continue

 (Editor’s Note: This guest post was written by “Meliz,” an intrepid explorer of Sultanahmet’s culinary backstreets who would like to keep her anonymity.)
-The neighborhood around Sultanahmet and the Grand Bazaar introduces an interesting plot-twist into the slow-cooked Choose Your Own Adventure that is the esnaf lokanta experience.
-As described on ...continue
+The neighborhood around Sultanahmet and the Grand Bazaar introduces an interesting plot twist into the slow-cooked Choose Your Own Adventure that is the esnaf lokantası experience.
+As described ...continue

 1 response - Posted 07.19.11